dojot/docs/source/internal-communication.rst

 Persister
 ---------

 Persister is a very simple service which only purpose is to receive messages from devices (using ``device-data`` subject) and store them into MongoDB.
 For that, the bootstrapping procedure (detailed in `Bootstrapping tenants`_) is performed and, whenever a new message is received, it will create a new Mongo document and store it into the device's collection.
-This is show
+This is shown in :numref:`Persister`.

 .. _Persister:
 .. uml::